 Rocky Boy Tribe of Chippewa Indians of Montana

-They are actually Chippewa Indians who originally lived in the Alberta, Montana, and Wyoming region before the whites invaded.
-According to Chippewa authors from the 19th century, the Chippewa's forced their way east from the west.
-Those Chippewa's are the Lenni Lenape or Delaware Indians.
+They are actually Ojibway Indians who originally lived west, before whites invaded.
+According to 19th century Ojibway authors, Ojibway People forced their way east from a western location.
+Those Ojibway's are Lenni Lenape or Delaware Indians.
 Lenni Lenape is sneaky.
 Ojibway People named themselves A-nish-shi-ni-ni and A-nish-shi-na-be.
 You noticed a ni-ni and na-be.
 Both mean man in Ojibway.
 However, ni-ni actually means man and na-be means male in Ojibway.
 So Len-ni and na-pe are, in fact, confusing.
 Both mean man which you should now know.
 Sometime in a distant past, they took to using Lenni Lenape which, if same holds true in regular Ojibway, means man and male.
-A book written before 1832 and released in 1832 titled "The Edinburgh Encyclopedia," clearly states that the Lenni Lenape along with the Assiniboine (the author classified them as Iroquois but today they are classified as Nakoda), forced their way to the east from a location to the west near the Missouri River.
-The author wrote that the Iroquois (Assiniboine) joined in the eastward migration with the Chippewa's but kept to the north.
-They (the Assiniboine) are also known as the Seneca.
-Seneca is a Chippewa word which means "it has stones,".
-The correct Chippewa pronunciation for Seneca is "As-sin-i-ca." They (the Assiniboine and Assinica) are really Chippewa's who absorbed many non Algonquin's.
+A book written before 1832 and released in 1832 titled "The Edinburgh Encyclopedia," clearly states "Lenni Lenape along with Assiniboine" (it's author classified them as Iroquois but today they are classified as Nakoda), forced their way east from western locations, near Missouri River.
+That author wrote that Iroquois (Assiniboine) joined in a eastward migration with Ojibway's but kept north.
+They (Assiniboine) are also known as Seneca.
+Seneca is an Ojibway word which means "it has stones."
+Correct Ojibway pronunciation for Seneca is "As-sin-i-ca." They (Assiniboine and Assinica) are really Ojibway's who absorbed many non Algonquin's.
 Click here to read 1832s Edinburgh Encyclopedia.
 It's those southern Ojibway's (south of those northern Ojibway's or Assinibwan which means Rocky Ojibwa's) who are Lenni Lenape.